NEUR0515/memgpt-va-ui/README.md

 ## Features

 - Realitic and customisable Text-To-Speech using Elevenlabs.
-- WebSocket-based communication between frontend and backend.
-- Support for AI-assisted conversations with dynamic responses.
 - Thought messages visually distinct from other messages.
 - Markdown support and code linting for messages, including bullet points and formatting.
 - SMS messaging integration using Twilio (Currently send only) (WIP).
 - Google Search Capabilities.
 - Create and initialise Git repositories.
-- Ability to use OpenAI/Groq/Custom LLMs and swap custom tools in and out as needed.
+- Ability to use OpenAI/Groq/Custom LLMs and swap custom tools in and out as needed (On Agent creation only).
 - File data can be uploaded straight into Archival Memory using the UI.
 - MemGPT Data Source connections to chat with your data.
 - List upcoming events and create new ones in Google Calendar.